-Each province has specific guidelines for determining residency; however, for stewardship purposes, typically an organization is considered resident in any province in which it is required to pay provincial income taxes.
+Each province has specific guidelines for determining residency; however, for stewardship purposes, typically (although not fully determinative) an organization is considered resident in any province in which it is required to pay provincial income taxes.

-If you have questions with respect to the determination of residency, you can also contact National Steward Services at 1 (888) 980-9549.
+If you have questions with respect to the determination of residency, contact National Steward Services at 1 (888) 980-9549.

 Below are examples of what does not constitute a permanent establishment and therefore constitutes ‘non-residency’.